stan-dev/cmdstanpy/docsrc/hello_world.rst

       y ~ bernoulli(theta);
     }

-The :ref:`class_cmdstanmodel` class manages the Stan program and its corresponding compiled executable.
+The :class:`CmdStanModel` class manages the Stan program and its corresponding compiled executable.
 It provides properties and functions to inspect the model code and filepaths.
 CmdStanPy, manages the environment variable ``CMDSTAN`` which specifies the path to the local CmdStan installation.